mrepol742/PROJECT-WEBVIUM/SECURITY.md

 ## Supported Versions

-* Security Vulnirability are been delivered via latest update and not by path on each version.
+* Security Vulnirability are been delivered via the latest update available and not by patch on each version.

 ## Reporting a Vulnerability